Battleground (2013)

-The 2013 Battleground was the inaugural Battleground professional wrestling pay-per-view (PPV) event produced by WWE.
-The event took place on Sunday, October 6, 2013, at the First Niagara Center in Buffalo, New York.
-Battleground was originally announced to be the new October PPV for the promotion; however, it was moved up to July the following year.
-It replaced Over the Limit, which had been previously held in May but was going to be held in October 2013.
+The 2013 Battleground was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the inaugural Battleground and took place on Sunday, October 6, 2013, at the First Niagara Center in Buffalo, New York.
+Battleground was originally announced to be the new annual October PPV for the promotion; however, it was moved up to July the following year.
+It replaced Over the Limit, which had been previously held in May but was planned to be held in October for 2013.

 Nine matches were contested at the event, including one on the Kickoff pre-show.
 The main event, which was a match for the vacant WWE Championship between Daniel Bryan and Randy Orton, ended in a no contest after Big Show interfered and attacked Bryan, Orton, and the referee.
+In other prominent matches, Alberto Del Rio defeated Rob Van Dam by submission in a Hardcore match to retain the World Heavyweight Championship and Cody Rhodes and Goldust defeated The Shield (Seth Rollins and Roman Reigns).

-The event received 114,000 buys worldwide, making it the second lowest number (behind 2006's ECW December to Dismember) in the previous 17 years.
+The event received 114,000 pay-per-view buys worldwide, making it the second lowest number (behind 2006's ECW December to Dismember) in the previous 17 years.
+This was the only Battleground to broadcast exclusively via traditional PPV outlets due to the launch of the WWE Network streaming service in February 2014.
+This was also the only to feature the previous version of the World Heavyweight Championship, which was unified with the WWE Championship in December.

 Production

 Background

-The event was held at the First Niagara Center in Buffalo, New York.
+The inaugural Battleground was held at the First Niagara Center in Buffalo, New York.

-From 2010 to 2012, WWE held an annual May pay-per-view (PPV) called Over the Limit.
-A fourth Over the Limit was originally scheduled to be held in October 2013; however, in July, WWE revealed that Over the Limit had been replaced by a new event called Battleground.
+From 2010 to 2012, WWE held an annual professional wrestling pay-per-view (PPV) event in May called Over the Limit.
+A fourth event was originally scheduled for 2013 but pushed back to October; however, in July that year, WWE revealed that Over the Limit had been discontinued and replaced by a new event called Battleground.
 It was officially announced during the July 29, 2013, episode of Raw and was scheduled to be held on October 6 that year at the First Niagara Center in Buffalo, New York.
 Tickets went on sale on August 3 via Ticketmaster.